lorenzogomez/RERAN/README.md

 (c)  Copyright 2011-2013

-The preferred license for SCanDroid is the BSD License.
+The preferred license for RERAN is the BSD License.

 ####Getting Started